-(8) If the employer determines that a corrective action requires revalidation of any applicable process hazard analysis (PHA), safeguard protection analysis (SPA), hierarchy of hazard controls analysis (HCA) or damage mechanism review (DMR), these revalidations must be subject to the corrective action requirements of this section.
+(8) If the employer determines that a corrective action requires revalidation of any applicable PHA, SPA, HCA, or DMR, these revalidations must be subject to the corrective action requirements of this section.
 The employer must promptly append all revalidated PHAs, SPAs, DMRs, and HCAs to the applicable report.